CityOfPhiladelphia/ais/docs/APIUSAGE.md

  * the query exceeds the query character limit
  * the street number is out-of-range of address number ranges for an existing street which matches the entered street name

-404 status messages are returned in the following format:
+404 status messages are returned in the following json format:

 ```json
     {